St. Vincent’s Center for Children with Disabilities in Haiti

 How distinctive is St. Vincent's in Haiti?
 Are there other schools that serve this population?

 Unlike American schools, St. Vincent's does not have an Alumni Director on staff, so our information is largely anecdotal.
-We do know that most of our students continue their studies elsewhere until they receive a diploma.
-Some go on to university; we know of three who are in college in Miami at present.
-Many work in governmental agencies, such as the Ministry of Education, Ministry of Agriculture, Ministry of Inclusion.
+We do know that some of our students go on to high school, vocational programs, or apprenticeships.
+From there, some go on to university, work in governmental agencies, such as the Ministry of Education, Ministry of Agriculture, Ministry of Inclusion.
 Some work in and with churches - one is a Sister of the Society of St. Margaret, like our Founder, Sister Joan Margaret.
-Others return to St. Vincent's to teach.
+Others return to St. Vincent's to pay it forward by working at the center to mentor and/or teach.
 Some have pursued their musical talents - one is a famous accordionist in Haiti.
-While our information is anecdotal, we are heartened that so many of our students have pursued their education and found employment.
+We are heartened that so many of our students have pursued their education and found employment.

 How distinctive is St. Vincent's in Haiti?
 Are there other schools that serve this population?